Sundarbans National Park: Background

 The Sunderban Tiger Reserve is located in the South 24 Parganas district of the Indian state of West Bengal, and has a total geographical area of 2585 km2, with 1437.4 km2 consisting of populated areas and forest covering the remaining 1474 km2.
 The Sunderban landscape is contiguous with the mangrove habitat in Bangladesh.

 Sunderban mangroves form part of the largest mangrove system of the Indian subcontinent with a tiger population in a distinct ecological setting.
 These forests have saltwater crocodiles, estuarine and marine turtles, and a number of bird species.
 The reserve also contains species of the fishing cat, spotted deer, rhesus monkey, and wild pig.

 The Sunderban is isolated with no forest connection to other tiger-occupied mainlands.
 Due to this, there is heavy biotic pressure for forest resources.
 On average, 50 metric tonnes of honey and 3 metric tonnes of wax are collected each year by locals under licence from the Indian Forest Service.
 The habitat is traversed by many narrow tidal channels forming small to large islands.
 Tigers readily cross these islands and human-tiger interactions are common.

 The estimation of tiger population in Sunderban, as a part of the all India tiger estimation using the refined methodology, could not be carried out owing to the unique habitat and obliteration of evidences due to high and low tides.
 Phase-I data collection has been completed and process is on for tiger estimation using a combination of radio telemetry and pugmark deposition rate from known tigers.
+A 2022 survey by the National Tiger Conservation Authority photographed 100 unique tigers.